amckenna41/DCBLSTM_PSP/README.md

 pip3 install -r requirements.txt
 ```

+## Implementation

+This PSP project was implemented using the Keras API which is a deep learning API that runs on top of the Tensorflow machine learning framework.
+Four main approaches were explored and tested.
+Firstly, a standalone CNN network, a CNN plus a fully-connected DNN, a recurrent neural network consisting of LSTM layers followed by a DNN and finally a combination of all three of the mentioned components which formed the final model architecture - a CNN followed by a RNN followed by a DNN.
+More information about the network topologies can be seen below. <br>

+1) PSP using CNN

+2) PSP using CNN + DNN

+3) PSP using RNN + DNN

+4) PSP using CNN + RNN + DNN

 ## Running model locally with default parameters:
 ```
 python main_local.py
 ```

+With the inclusion of the recurrent layers (LSTM), the computational complexity of the network dramatically increases, therefore it is not feasible to build the model using the whole dataset.
+Thus, a Cloud implementation to run the model successfully was created using the Google Clodu Platform.

 ##Running model and deploying to GCP:** <br>
 Change current working directory to psp_gcp